-Step mothers and fathers have ruined the lives of many children for years.
+Step mothers and fathers have been ruining the lives of children all over the world for years.

 Notorious crimes include:

 1. Murderers of love: they single handedly destroyed a happy home.

 2. Lack of compassion and understanding: because their alien leaders sent them here without proper training, they don’t understand alone-time needed with parents.
 Actually, they don’t understand any human emotions.

 3. Parent Imposters: how dare they think they should have a say in child-rearing?
 They don’t really care anyway.

 4. Professional Crooks: they plot to overtake the family’s entire inheritance.
 Their number one goal is to send the intrusive children into exile.

 5. Dictators with evil plots of Totalitarianism: they just think they can come into a child's life and take over everything.